uptonking/note4yaoo/lib-editor-slate-issues-stars.md

   - Then, instead of relying on `editor.selection` being non-null, perform all operations and checks relative to that unique selection node.
   - And instead of using `editor.selection`, you can now define a custom `editor.getSelection` method that returns either the path/location of that fake selection or falls back to `editor.selection`.
   - Then remove the fake selection when the editor is re-focused.
-  - that's the basic idea: Just like you have other inline nodes (hyperlinks and whatever else), you can also mock up a selection node that doesn't get serialized/deserialized and is only a run-time helper.
+  - that's the basic idea: **Just like you have other inline nodes (hyperlinks and whatever else), you can also mock up a selection node that doesn't get serialized/deserialized and is only a run-time helper**.

 - You can get around this issue by setting readOnly to true before opening the link input or focusing outside the editor, and then setting back to false when done.